Concepts → Great Weapon Fighting vs raw rerolls

 E[2d6r1+5] = 12 + 2·(1/6 · 0.5) = 12 + 1/6 ≈ 12.17for reroll-on-1-only. -

-That ~5% mean increase compounds across a campaign — a Greatsword Fighter swinging twice per round at level 5 over a typical adventuring day adds up to noticeable damage.
-But it's not a big number per swing.
+That ~+1.33 per swing (≈11% mean increase) compounds across a campaign — a Greatsword Fighter swinging twice per round at level 5 over a typical adventuring day adds up to a real damage difference.

 Greataxe — half the effect